WDI-SEA/u1-project-game/my-process.md

 ## My Process

   - Create a wire frame for how I want the game to look.
 Think about how many different screens I want to have and what content will be on each respective screen
   - Code the bulk of the HTML.
-Create a different <section> for each screen of the game and give each <section> a symantic ID
+Create a different <section> for each screen of the game and give each <section> a semantic ID
   - Start coding some of the CSS.
 Mostly just flexing different elements to arrange them on the page the way I want, trying to match my wire frame as much as possible
   - Start coding the JavaScript.
 Start with the simplest functions first, like event listeners on buttons and the basic logic of the game
   - Slowly add game functionality, incorporating one function at a time and making sure it works as intended